chetnachaudhari/chetnachaudhari.github.io/_posts/2017-09-20-how-to-install-protoc-2.5-on-macos.md

  ./configure CC=clang CXX=clang++ CXXFLAGS='-std=c++11 -stdlib=libc++ -O3 -g' LDFLAGS='-stdlib=libc++' LIBS="-lc++ -lc++abi"
  ```

-4. You can use the --prefix parameter to install to a location other than the default "/usr/local/bin"
+4. You can use the `--prefix` parameter to install to a location other than the default `/usr/local/bin`
 Make the source
 ```bash
 make -j 4